Relocating a cat

 Let her set the pace, but when she's ready, you can give her more access to the rest of the house.
 After a time, she'll be used to the new house.Meeting new cats

 Introducing a new cat to another cat is a process.
 Just about every major animal organization that deals with cats has their own guide for this and they are freely available online.
-This question has come up a number of times, though, so I probably should publish my own here.
+I've published my own cat-to-cat introduction guide here

 Separation at first with very slow introductions is critical, and that room she's confined in becomes her safe zone.
 You then slowly let the cats get used to each other, and then move on to supervised meetings.
 Ideally, everyone gets along in the end, even if they don't at first.The outdoors